-On 1 December 2017 we implemented a health improvement initiative for people with specific risk factors, so that they can access support to improve their health prior to surgery.
+On 1 December 2017, we implemented a health improvement initiative, called In Shape for Surgery, for people with specific risk factors, so that they can access support to improve their health prior to surgery.

 This initiative is designed for patients undergoing non-urgent, elective surgery.
 It does not affect emergency or urgent surgery or diagnostic procedures.